ATastyMelon/-VectorUtils-/README.md

 ![](VectorUtils.png)

-This is the GitHub page fpr my <Vector Utils> Discord bot
+This is the GitHub page fpr my <Vector> Utils Discord bot

-I like the idea of have my code open source, so I made this bot open source
+I like the idea of having my code open source, so that is why this bot is open source